Francisco Negrin: Biography

-Negrin was born in Mexico City, the son of Spaniard Francisco Negrin Diaz and Greek-Hawaiian Catherine Negrin (née Maggioros).
+Negrin was born in Mexico City, the son of Spaniard Francisco Negrín Díaz and Greek-Hawaiian Catherine Negrín (née Maggioros).
 He is the great-grandson of Juan Negrín López, President of the Second Spanish Republic.
 When he was 9 years old, the family moved from Mexico to the family home in Antibes, France.

 After completing his secondary studies at the Lycée in Antibes (graduating with a mathematics and physics Baccalaureate), Negrin studied literature and film at the university of Aix-en-Provence, France, while attending singing lessons at the Conservatoire d'Aix-en-Provence, where he was first in contact with the world of opera.
 He worked as an extra and later as an assistant director and stage manager at the Aix-en-Provence Festival (1982–83).
 There he met Swiss stage director François Rochaix, who became his mentor and teacher.
 Negrin assisted him on many productions, including Seattle Opera's Ring cycle.
 Rochaix introduced him to the artist agent Lies Askonas.
 She recommended Negrin to Gerard Mortier who hired him as a staff assistant director at La Monnaie/De Munt in Brussels for two seasons (1984-1986).
 There he continued to learn his trade assisting the directors Patrice Chéreau, Karl-Ernst Herrmann, John Cox and Maurice Béjart.
 After leaving La Monnaie in 1986, Negrin moved to London where he started his career as a director.
-He has lived in Barcelona since 2003.
+He has lived in Spain since 2003.